For daily wit & wisdom, sign up for the Almanac newsletter.

 You’ll also find mints among our favorite landscaping plants.
-Think salvias, agastaches, and lavenders, bee-balms, hyssop, and Russian sage.
-All summer, they produce nectar-rich blossoms, which attract bees and beneficial pollinators along with an occasional hummingbird.
+Think salvias, agastaches, lavenders, bee-balms, hyssop, and Russian sage.
+All summer, they produce nectar-rich blossoms, which attract bees and beneficial pollinators, along with an occasional hummingbird.

 Many, if not most mint-family members, contain strongly aromatic oils (think lavender, rosemary, basil, thyme, and sage), which account for their many uses as seasoning, flavoring, and perfuming agents.